SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Ethics Considerations.

-\section{Ethics Considerations}
+\section{Ethics Considerations.}

-All experiments were conducted in isolated environments to avoid harm and follow responsible disclosure.
-In all experiments, we ran tests locally on forked mainnet snapshots.
+All experiments were conducted in isolated environments on forked mainnet snapshots.
 We did not interact with live contracts, hold real assets, or submit on-chain transactions.
-For results on the Etherscan verified-source corpus, we performed random sampling and careful manual review.
-The flagged contracts were deployed by unidentified individuals rather than known organizations, showed no actively exploitable tokens at the time of submission, and appeared inactive.
-For all such cases, we have reported the issues to the deployers via Etherscan/Blockscan Chat and will not disclose concrete exploit details, PoC code, or contract identifiers without their confirmation and consent. \sysname is intended to support defensive auditing by automating reproducible PoCs and differential verification, not to facilitate attacks, and any public artifacts will be redacted to remove weaponizable specifics and preserve privacy.
+For the Etherscan verified-source corpus, we manually reviewed all findings and found no evidence of active deployments holding exploitable tokens at the time of our submission.
+We reported potential issues to deployers via Etherscan/Blockscan Chat and withheld exploit details, PoC code, and contract identifiers unless explicit consent is obtained.